 The Bay Restoration Regulatory Integration Team (BRRIT) was formed to improve the permitting process for multi-benefit habitat restoration projects and associated flood management and public access infrastructure in the San Francisco Bay and along the shoreline of the nine Bay Area counties (excluding the Delta Primary Zone).

-The BRRIT consists of staff dedicated to this purpose from the six state and federal regulatory agencies with jurisdiction over habitat restoration projects in San Francisco Bay, including:
+The BRRIT consists of staff dedicated to this purpose from six of the state and federal regulatory agencies that may have jurisdiction over habitat restoration projects in San Francisco Bay, including:

 - U.S. Army Corps of Engineers (Corps)